 This course is tool agnostic, and the techniques presented are applicable to all mainstream UML tools.

-Systems Engineers, Software Engineers, Testers
+Technical Managers, System Designers, Software Engineers, Testers

 The course content covers the key elements of UML for describing the system architecture and for platform-independent domain modelling.
 It incorporates real-world examples to illustrate how the various models are constructed and organised.
 Delegates will consolidate their understanding through a series of practical group exercises.

 Gives an overall picture of the Model Driven Architecture (MDA) process, and the primary UML artefacts produced by that process.

 Deals with all aspects of modelling classes, associations, generalisations and attributes, using a variety of exercises.
 The UML Class Diagram is the primary notation used.
 Delegates gain confidence in class modelling using a variety of exercises, most based upon aerospace systems.

 Explains the principles of partitioning a system into separate domains, and provides proven techniques for finding and defining a coherent set of domains.
 The UML Package Diagram is introduced as a means of representing the domains and their dependencies.
 The principles of domain partitioning are illustrated using real-world examples of military land-based and airborne systems.

 Use Cases and Requirements

 Explains how use case analysis can be used to draw out and organise the system-level and domain-level requirements that will drive the architecture design process.